Khrystarlite/Poppy_Right_Arm_Creature/doc/software.md

 Then you can open this file with the Notepad

-*if you write "True", the motor will be disabled
+*if you write "True", the motor will be disabled.

-*if you write "False", the motor will be enabled
+*if you write "False", the motor will be enabled.

 ![img18](img/assembly/img18.jpg)